OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 While you'll likely use the Excel JavaScript API to develop the majority of functionality in add-ins that target Excel 2016 or later, you'll also use objects in the Common API.
 For example:

-* [Context](/javascript/api/office/office.context): The `Context` object represents the Configure your Office Add-in to use a shared runtime environment of the add-in and provides access to key objects of the API.
-It consists of workbook configuration details such as `contentLanguage` and `officeTheme` and also provides information about the add-in's Configure your Office Add-in to use a shared runtime environment such as `host` and `platform`.
+* [Context](/javascript/api/office/office.context): The `Context` object represents the runtime environment of the add-in and provides access to key objects of the API.
+It consists of workbook configuration details such as `contentLanguage` and `officeTheme` and also provides information about the add-in's runtime environment such as `host` and `platform`.
 Additionally, it provides the `requirements.isSetSupported()` method, which you can use to check whether the specified requirement set is supported by the Excel application where the add-in is running.
 * [Document](/javascript/api/office/office.document): The `Document` object provides the `getFileAsync()` method, which you can use to download the Excel file where the add-in is running.

 The following image illustrates when you might use the Excel JavaScript API or the Common APIs.